umass-gis/workshops/content/basics-qgis/index.md

 | 1:55 | Wrap-up

 If you are working through the materials on your own time, it may take a bit longer!

+---
+## Watch the workshop

+This is where links to past video recordings will be posted.
+The next live workshop is scheduled for October 27, 2020.
+Check back after that date to follow along!